Ford Escape Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Ford Escape Hybrid are $1,104 every 12 months for full coverage.
-Comprehensive insurance costs approximately $182, collision costs $286, and liability costs around $478.
-A policy with just liability insurance costs as low as $526 a year, with coverage for high-risk drivers costing $2,388 or more.
-16-year-old drivers pay the highest rates at $4,398 a year or more.
+Average insurance rates for a Ford Escape Hybrid are $1,104 a year for full coverage.
+Comprehensive insurance costs approximately $182, collision insurance costs $286, and liability is estimated at $478.
+Liability-only coverage costs approximately $526 a year, and high-risk coverage costs $2,388 or more.
+Teenage drivers receive the highest rates at up to $4,398 a year.

 Average premium for full coverage: $1,104

-Estimates include $500 deductible amounts, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all states and for all Escape Hybrid models.
+Prices include $500 physical damage deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Rates are averaged for all states and for different Escape Hybrid trim levels.

 Use the form below to get customized rates for your location.